benjaminmgre/immuVCF/README.md

 | Closest Disease Causing Gene List cdg_filename                | ‘CDG_data.txt’                         | Closest associated genes to known IEI genes. **THIS DOCUMENT REQUIRED RE-FORMATTING OF THE HEADERS:Gene<tab>HGMD_Gene<tab>HPO<tab>P_Value<tab>Route<tab>Associated_Disease**                                                                                                              | From CDG server (based on HGMD): https://lab.rockefeller.edu/casanova/CDGPaste in all genes from known gene list.
 Click download results on the top of page.Make sure to reformat headers (see notes).                    |
 | GENCODE GRCh38 and GRCh37 annotations gencode_GRCh3X_filename | ‘GENCODE_GRCh3X.gtf’                   | Chromosome and base pair coordinates for all human genes.                                                                                                                                                                                                                             | From Gencode: https://www.gencodegenes.orgDownload both GRCh38 and GRCh37 (in GTF format)                                                                                                                                 |
 | Immune HPO Terms immune_HPO_filename                          | ‘immune_HPO_terms_{date_updated}.xlsx’ | Static Document Includes all relevant immune-related HPO terms in CSV format                                                                                                                                                                                                          | Created by Benjamin Green.                                                                                                                                                                                                |

+## Instructions to Run

+Youtube video tutorials coming soon!

+(1) Ensure the pipeline’s files and file dependencies are all downloaded and in the correct directories

+(2) Place the VCF (in .xlsx) and HPO (.tsv) files inside the folder ‘input_dependencies’

+(3) Open ‘config.py’ with TextEdit or another text editor

+(4) Make sure the parameter ‘mode’ is set to ‘annotate_VCF’.
+Adjust the parameters ‘vcf_filename’ and ‘hpo_id_filename’ so that they point to the relevant files.

+(5) Adjust the parameter ‘write_to’ to where you want to write the annotated VCF.
+Typically, this is in the ‘generated_files’ directory.

+(6) Save, and then close the file.

+(7) On Mac: Open the terminal app.
+Change the directory to the ‘immuVCF’  folder using the command ‘cd immuVCF’.
+If you are lost, use the command ‘ls’ to list all files and directories in your current directory.

+(8) Once inside the folder ‘immuVCF’, run ‘main.py’ on Python by running the command: ‘python3 main.py’